-PHY 102D · Physics of Everyday Life-Lab.
-1 Credit.
+PHY 102D • Physics of Everyday Life-Lab 1 Credit.

-Laboratory experience accompanying PHY 102.
 Corequisites: Concurrent registration in PHY 102 is required.
 Offered: Interim.

-PHY 112 • Introduction to Astronomy.
-3 Credits.
+PHY 112 • Introduction to Astronomy 3 Credits.

 The concepts, techniques, and tools of astronomy and astrophysics for nonscience students.
 Includes historical overview; identification of constellations; telescopes; the nature of light, atomic spectra, and structure; the nuclear physics of stars; the life cycle of stars; and current theories of the fate of the universe.